Mike Easley: Governorship

 He also supported a controversial statewide lottery, which was ultimately approved on August 31, 2005, after Lieutenant Governor Bev Perdue cast a tie-breaking vote in the Senate.
 He has stated that proceeds from the lottery will be used for much-needed educational programs.

 Easley presided over 27 executions, including the 1,000th after the death penalty was reintroduced in the United States in 1976.
 He, however, granted commutation to two death row inmates.
 The North Carolina governor has the sole right to commute death sentences imposed by a state court.

 Governor Easley declined to run against Elizabeth Dole for her Senate seat in 2008.
 He was considered to be a possible candidate for U.S. Senate to run against Senator Richard Burr in 2010, but he had strongly denied interest in the race.
 The Raleigh News & Observer speculated in October 2006 that Easley was going to act like a presidential contender in order to position himself for the vice presidential nomination or a cabinet post.

 In 2008 in a case that drew international attention, a North Carolina state trooper was filmed hanging and kicking a police dog he was training.
 After the trooper's superiors recommended minor punishment, Easley's office recommended that the trooper be fired.
-The case is ongoing, with the state's canine units currently suspended.
+The trooper sued the state after the Highway Patrol refused his reinstatement.
+In 2010, a superior court judge ruled in the troopers favor and he was reinstated with back pay.

 As governor, Easley was a member of the National Governors Association, the Southern Governors' Association, and the Democratic Governors Association.
 However, he was known for being "reclusive" while in office.

 He was succeeded as governor by his Lieutenant Governor, Beverly Perdue, who defeated Charlotte Mayor Pat McCrory in a close race.
 After leaving office, Easley went to work part-time promoting early college high schools and similar programs for the Bill and Melinda Gates Foundation.